You're going to have to train for this event.

 Greater Yellowstone Ecosystem high

-Altitude: We begin at 5,000 feet, Dubois sits at 7,000 feet and Togwotee Pass tops out at 9,660 feet.
-You will not drop much below 4,000 feet, so if you're not used to elevation, you'll surely feel it constantly nagging at you.
+Altitude: We begin at 5,500 feet, drop to about 4,000 feet at the end of Day 1, then ascend again.
+Day 3, Beartooth Pass, tops out at almost 11,000 feet.
+Cooke City, our layover town, sits at 7,600 feet.
+So if you're not used to elevation, you'll surely feel it constantly nagging at you.
 While we know many of you can’t train at altitude, your best protection against the elevation sickness is to come to the ride in the best shape possible, stay hydrated and listen to warning signs while riding.
 It’s virtually impossible to limit the effects of altitude, but there’ll be a whole lot less gasping for air if you be sure to train for the mileage.
 Many of our participants have found it helpful to come to the area 1-2 days in advance to acclimate.

 Hydration at altitude is very important.
 This is considered a high desert area.
 Humidity is can easily be below 10%, and your sweat dries so quick you won't know you're losing water.
 Always drink - before, during and after.
 Keep a water bottle at night and come equipped with two water bottle holders.